PECOS-packages/PECOS/design/instr-program-mvp.md

 - input type compatibility;
 - concrete output type instantiation by the owning dialect;
 - definition before use;
-- exactly one consumption of every linear value version;
+- at most one consumption of every `SingleUse` value version;
-- no use of a consumed value;
+- no reuse of a consumed `SingleUse` value;
 - exported values being live and well typed.

-The builder infers returned value types.
-Users do not manually write type expressions for ordinary calls.
+The builder infers returned value types and advances optional block cursors.
+Users do not manually write ownership types or type expressions for ordinary calls.
+Whether a live block must eventually be measured, exported, or explicitly discarded is a QEC lifecycle rule, not a generic linear type rule.

 Implementation-specific restrictions are not forced into the generic type system.
 For example, logical CX has two patch inputs and two patch outputs;
-matching layouts required by the transversal implementation are checked by that implementation's `supports` method during resolution.
+matching layouts required by the transversal implementation are checked by that implementation's structured support assessment during resolution.

 ## Required resolution behavior

+Each candidate returns a structured `SupportAssessment`, not only a Boolean.
+For the MVP it records `Supported` or `Unsupported`, machine-readable reason codes, human-readable diagnostics, required capabilities, and resource quantities whose precision is `Exact`, bounded, estimated, or unknown.

 For each call, resolution uses this order: